 Was it a good investment, or too much effort for too little return as I’ve read here?
 For me, it was definitely a good investment, and here’s why:

 #1.
 I learned a lot.
 Some publishers are well set up for blog tours, like Tyndale House Publishers and their blog network.
 But since my publisher is relatively small, I did a lot of planning on my own.
 Another option would have been to hire my own publicist or blog tour service, but instead–with google as my friend–I did some research and arranged my own modest do-it-yourself tour.
-Two helpful posts:
+A helpful post:

 #2.
 I invested a modest amount of time.
 Between pastoring full-time, with a lot on the go in my personal life, and wanting to keep up with my own blog, I knew I didn’t have a lot of time for a blog tour.
 So borrowing a page from the Slow Blog movement, I decided on a Slow Blog Tour with just one stop each week during February coupled with a Blog Carnival where people could write their own post on a Sacred Pauses theme and link up.